Skip to content

 Requires VBS to be enabled and active.
 Without VBS, Secure Pool provides no additional protection over the standard pool.
 The feature has no performance impact on non-Secure-Pool allocations.

-Secure Pool is a forward-looking mitigation whose impact depends heavily on adoption rate.
-Currently, its effect on real-world exploitation is minimal because attackers can simply choose targets that are not in the Secure Pool.
-However, as Microsoft moves more security-critical objects into Secure Pool (particularly tokens, security descriptors, and process objects), the pool overflow and use-after-free vulnerability classes will become significantly harder to exploit.
-The long-term vision is that all security-sensitive kernel allocations will reside in Secure Pool, making pool corruption vulnerabilities exploitable only for denial-of-service rather than privilege escalation.
+Secure Pool's real-world impact depends entirely on which objects move into it.
+Currently, exploits can simply choose targets that are not in the Secure Pool.
+As Microsoft migrates more objects (tokens, security descriptors, process objects), pool overflow and use-after-free exploitation will become harder.
+The long-term vision is that all security-sensitive kernel allocations reside in Secure Pool, reducing pool corruption from a privilege escalation vector to a denial-of-service outcome.

 Cross-References